 Rodger Bodle, Gisborne: Bermuda Palms Banana Research was believed to be the southernmost banana research station in the world.
 Rodger sold his property in 2015 and moved into town.
 The garden was home to varieties from Fiji, Samoa, Ecuador, Brazil and Israel, and he also had outdoor plantings of pineapple, coffee and orchids.
 For more information email Rodger or find him on Facebook.

 Mark Jury, Taranaki: Mark and his late father Felix are synonymous in New Zealand with the breeding of magnolias (and michelias).
+Mark’s garden is no longer open to visitors.

 Terry Dowdleswell, Wanganui: Delphinium breeder and seller.
 In 2017 the business was sold to Katrina Hindmarsh who will continue with breeding specialist lines.